tuxmam/projetFile/README.md

+This is a fork of : https://github.com/Stephlat/dataChallengePerception repository.

+Data is soposed to be in a folder "data" at the root of the reposotory

 # Data Challenge organized by Inria-Perception

 This repository contains the basic scripts that are provided for the challenge.
 The goal is to develop an audio-visual diarization model.